solfang/solfang.github.io/_posts/2022-09-20-processingfaq.md

 ## 2. How can I stop processing from failing?

 Even if you input the right materials, the message `Processing is not going as planned` can appear, which means your character has to re-try to the craft.
-The chance of this happening is tied to your **processing success rate**, which is 67% at base.
-With a success rate of 100% rate, crafts always succeed given that you input the right recipe.
+The chance of this happening is tied to your **processing success rate**, which is 70%* at base With a success rate of 100% rate, crafts always succeed given that you input the right recipe.

 Here's how to increase your sucess rate:
 - <!-- db_item-603044-0 --> / <!-- db_item-560024-0 --> (pearl shop costume) 3%
-- <!-- db_item-14026-0 --> 6%-40% (applied to the base success rate so actually 4%-27%)
+- <!-- db_item-14026-0 --> 6%-40% (applied to the base success rate so actually 4%-28%)
 - <!-- db_item-9691-0 --> 10% for 2 hours / <!-- db_item-9642-0 --> +15% for 10 hours
 - <!-- db_item-791-0 --> 20% for 15 mins
 - Alchemy stone: <!-- db_item-45280-0 --> or <!-- db_item-45302-0 --> 11% / <!-- db_item-45284-0 --> 14%
-- Clang!
-Clang!
-Lightstone set: 20%   (<!-- db_item-764016-0 --> <!-- db_item-764008-0 --> <!-- db_item-762006-0 --> <!-- db_item-766101-0 -->)
+- [[Clang!Clang!]
+Lightstone set]: 20%
 - <!-- db_item-735354-0 --> 5% each

 You may have heard that the success rate *can not* reach 100%.
 According to tests by the lifeskill community, we're almost certain that the success rate *can* reach 100%.
 However, some items seem to have a different success rate than indicated in the item description.
-This includes silver embroidered clothes and potentially verdure draught and the Clang!
-Clang! set.
+This includes silver embroidered clothes and potentially verdure draught and the [[Clang!Clang!]] set.
 So to get 100% it helps to overstack success rate buffs by a few percent.

+\* *We used to think that the base success rate is 67% but a recent source shows it to be 70%.
+Unfortunately, testing success rate is extremely tedious so we have no definite indication towards either one \*shrug\*.*

 # Mass Processing and Mastery